boriskirov/text-string/README.md

 ### Traffic

 If text object/s is/are selected in Figma, the command will format them randomly with a traffic value (Mbit/s).

+### Alert reason

+If text object/s is/are selected in Figma, the command will format them randomly with an Alert reason.

+### Alert status

+If text object/s is/are selected in Figma, the command will format them randomly with an Alert status.

+### Alert source

+If text object/s is/are selected in Figma, the command will format them randomly with an Alert source which can be a `{serviceName}`, `{hostName}`, `{metricName}`, or `{inventoryName}`.

 ### Open Plugin